felixBenicourt/k_launcher/README.md

 - [Git Commands](#git-commands)
 - [License](#license)

-`k_launcher` is a command-line utility designed for managing different configurations and launching DCC (Digital Content Creation) tools such as Maya, Houdini, and more, with custom environment settings and packages.
-The tool simplifies the process of working with different configurations, packages, and contexts.
+`k_launcher` is a versatile command-line utility designed to streamline the management of configurations and the launching of DCC (Digital Content Creation) tools such as Maya, Houdini, and more.
+With its ability to handle custom environment settings and packages, `k_launcher` simplifies complex workflows, enabling artists and developers to focus on their work without worrying about setup intricacies.

-## Overview
+## Key Features

+- **Configuration Management**: Easily manage various environment settings and packages for DCC tools.
-This tool simplifies and automates Git workflows for production pipelines.
-It provides functionality to manage packages, branches, commits, tags, pull requests, and releases seamlessly, ensuring efficiency and reliability in studio environments.
+- **Git Workflow Automation**: Simplifies Git operations within production pipelines, offering seamless handling of packages, branches, commits, tags, pull requests, and releases.
+- **Studio Efficiency**: Ensures a reliable and efficient workflow, tailored for studio environments.

+## How `k_launcher` Enhances Workflow

+`k_launcher` intelligently saves session-specific information based on the terminal being used.
+This allows users to retrieve and reuse their configurations, context, and environment settings effortlessly across sessions.
+By automating and organizing these elements, `k_launcher` provides a smoother and more productive experience for managing digital content creation tools and production pipelines.

 ## Features
 ### **1. Package Management**